 Great, But How Is This Done?

-The technology behind beacons and proximity marketing is quite simple, and it’s been around for a long time now.
+The technology behind beacons and proximity marketing with beacons is quite simple, and it’s been around for a long time now.
 Beacons simply transmit wireless data to a device or phone via Bluetooth or Wi-Fi, or some combination thereof.
 A mobile app can sync up with those beacons and collect and transmit data back.

 This allows you to see what beacons customers visit, what information they receive to their phones and what they did with it - like viewing coupons and promotions - and much more.
 You can track your customers physically in a much more detailed manner, without breaching their privacy.
 It all happens right there in your venue, at the event.